 Scientific American reported in their August 25, 1900, issue that the wait time between scenes in Ben-Hur generally varied from between five and thirty seconds.
 However, chariot race arrangements sometimes took as long as eight minutes.
 In other complicated productions of that time, the change of each scene routinely took between five and fifteen minutes!
 This interrupted the story long enough for many in the audience to lose interest.
 Yet the fast pace of Ben-Hur was virtually uninterrupted.

-Even before the chariot race, the audience had already received a bit of Broadway magic with the sea battle and wreck of Arrius’ ship.
+The audience received a bit of Broadway magic with the sea battle and wreck of Arrius’ ship.
 The scene opened with Arrius on a dais at center stage and the galley slaves rowing below him.
-At the climax of the battle, the theater was suddenly plunged into total darkness and the audience heard panicked screams and the crashing and grinding of timbers courtesy of a “crash” machine.
+At the climax of the battle, the theater was suddenly plunged into total darkness.
+The audience heard panicked screams.
+Crashing and grinding of timbers came courtesy of a “crash” machine.

-In order to accomplish this change of scene on stage in front of the audience without dropping the curtain, the “crash” machine kept crashing to cover the noise of movement on stage as the actors and stage hands used split second timing in the pitch black dark of the theater.
-The second the lights went out, the galley slaves with their oars fell flat to the floor and their benches were immediately pulled into the wings, Ben-Hur leapt to the dais with Arrius and pins were removed to allow the dais to be converted into a rocking bit of flotsam.
+In order to accomplish this change of scene on stage in front of the audience without dropping the curtain, the actors and stage hands used split-second timing in the pitch black dark of the theater.
+The “crash” machine kept crashing to cover the noise of movement on stage.
+The second the lights went out, the galley slaves with their oars fell flat to the floor.
+Stage hands immediately pulled their benches into the wings.
+Ben-Hur leapt to the dais with Arrius.
+Then pins were removed to allow the dais to be converted into a rocking bit of flotsam.